 If you are single and have no dependants, term life insurance might not be the right cover for you.
 If you are solely reliant on yourself, you might find that critical illness cover gives you all the protection you need.

 Where do you get life insurance from?

-You can take out life insurance at any point of your life but most people buy a policy when they buy their first home.
-Life insurance is offered by estate agents and mortgage brokers and you can also buy it from comparison websites or from the insurers themselves.
+You can take out life insurance at any point of your life between 18 and 90 years of age but most people buy a policy when they buy their first home.
+It is offered by independent financial advisors, estate agents and mortgage brokers.
+You can also buy it from comparison websites or from the insurers themselves.

 - Guaranteed vs Reviewable: A guaranteed premium policy means that your monthly premiums stay the same throughout the term.
-Reviewable policies are, as the name suggests, reviewed at certain points during the term and are less favourable because you may end up paying more over the long term, as life insurance premiums get more expensive with age.
+Reviewable policies are, as the name suggests, reviewed at certain points during the term and you may end up paying more over the long term, as life insurance premiums get more expensive with age.

 What things do I need to watch out for?

-Life insurance premiums are paid usually monthly and the cost are calculated on a case-by-case basis.
+Usually, premiums are paid monthly and the cost is calculated on a case-by-case basis.

 Is there anything else I should know?

 - Life insurance is not compulsory, so it’s completely up to you whether you want it or not.

 - If you buy a life insurance policy, it is a good idea to make a will as well that states where or who you want the money to go to.